Shinji Ikari: Psychoanalysis

-Shinji's personality traits have been linked to psychiatric conditions, such as depressive disorder, anxiety, social phobia, and borderline personality disorder.
+Commentators have linked Shinji's personality traits to psychiatric conditions, such as depressive disorder, anxiety, social phobia, and borderline personality disorder.
 Walter Veit of Psychology Today linked his passive attitude in the first episodes to Jean-Paul Sartre's existentialist concept of bad faith and Albert Camus's "philosophical suicide".
-Gualtiero Cannarsi, editor of the Italian adaptation of the series, noticed that Shinji struggles to make friends and has a cold, reserved attitude in the third episode, "A Transfer".
-Like the porcupines of Arthur Schopenhauer's Parerga and Paralipomena, Shinji is afraid to be hurt and withdraws from human contact; he suffers, in fact, from the porcupine's dilemma.
-Shinji's relationship with Misato Katsuragi follows Schopenhauer's concept; Cannarsi also noticed that in the fourth episode, "Hedgehog's Dilemma", the characters get closer without hurting each other.
+Gualtiero Cannarsi, editor of the Italian adaptation of the series, noted that Shinji struggles to make friends and displays a cold, reserved attitude in the third episode, "A Transfer".
+Like the porcupines of Arthur Schopenhauer's Parerga and Paralipomena, Shinji fears being hurt and therefore withdraws from human contact, a condition Schopenhauer described as the porcupine's dilemma.
+Shinji's relationship with Misato Katsuragi follows Schopenhauer's concept; Cannarsi also noted that in the fourth episode, "Hedgehog's Dilemma", the characters grow closer without hurting each other.
 Schopenhauer originally named his concept after the porcupine, or Hystricidae (Stachelschweine in German).
-Still, staff chose an alternative translation for the installment's title since they wanted to portray Shinji as a hedgehog, an animal with smaller, blunter spines than a porcupine, suggesting more delicacy for the character.
+The staff instead chose an alternative translation for the installment's title to portray Shinji as a hedgehog, an animal with smaller, blunter spines than a porcupine, which suggests the character's greater delicacy.

-Critics noticed that, since he lost his mother traumatically, Shinji seeks a substitute in the women around him and in Eva-01, which contains her soul.
+Critics noted that, after losing his mother in a traumatic accident, Shinji seeks a substitute in the women around him and in Eva-01, which contains her soul.
 Academic Susan J. Napier also interpreted the Angels as "father figures, whom Shinji must annihilate".
-Anime News Network reviewer Mike Crandol noticed that Shinji depends on Unit-01 in the first part of the series, becoming negatively affected by the symbiotic relationship.
+Anime News Network reviewer Mike Crandol noted that Shinji depends on Unit-01 in the first part of the series, becoming negatively affected by the symbiotic relationship.
 Crandol described his entry into Eva-01 as a Freudian "return to the womb" and his struggle to be free of the Eva as his "rite of passage" into manhood.
-Anno also described Shinji as a boy with a strong Oedipus complex for his father, Gendo.
+Anno also described Shinji as a boy with a strong Oedipus complex in relation to his father, Gendo.
 The Oedipal triangle is completed by their common interest in Rei Ayanami, a genetic clone of Yui Ikari.
 According to him, Shinji symbolically "kills" his father "and steals his mother from him".
+Scholar Betty Stojnic similarly identified a pronounced Oedipus complex in Shinji's relationship with Yui, as he is "entirely driven by the anxious relationship he has with his father and by the absence of his mother".